UC Clermont

 Entrance into UC Clermont’s physical therapist assistant program is competitive.
 Applications to the technical year of the Physical Therapist Assistant major are accepted on an annual and competitive basis during the Fall Semester.
 Admission to UC Clermont and completion of prerequisite coursework does not guarantee admission into the program.

-The competitive admission application process for the second year of the PTA Program occurs annually in November/December.
+The competitive admission application process for the second year of the PTA Program occurs annually on November 1 and closes at the end of the University of Cincinnati’s fall semester.
 The competitive application is now closed.

 For more information, please attend a virtual PTA info session or contact Carolyn Shisler, Program Director.